 The fault structures are filled with from one to fifty feet of schistose rock and gouge.
-In the case of the partly quartz-filled and ore-bearing No. 2 fault (C vein) the vein-matter consists of discontinuous, rudely lenticular bodies of more or less fractured quartz between heavy gouge walls with a recemented quartz breccia frequently evident.
-It is evident that this set of north-striking faults was active before (?), during and after the introduction of vein-matter.

-Type B. Structures of the type indicated by "B" in the ellipsoid diagram are recognizable on the geological plan as the westerlystriking fault set, commonly quartz-filled and mineralized to form the "Main" veins of the Cadwallader Gold Belt.
+In the case of the partly quartz-filled and ore-bearing No. 2 fault (C vein) the vein-matter consists of "discontinuous, rudely lenticular bodies of more or less fractured quartz between heavy gouge walls... with a re-cemented quartz breecia frequently evident" (21; p 258).
+Hedley (21; 530-1) has summarized evidence to prove that this set of north-striking faults was active before (?) during and after the introduction of vein-matter.
+Type B. Structures of the type indicated by "B" in the ellipsoid diagram are recognizable on the geological plan (see fig. 2) as the westerly-striking fault set, commonly quartz-filled and mineralized to form the "Main" veins of the Cadwallader Gold Belt.
 The more important members of this set and their manner of distribution are shown on the geological plan.

-These vein-filled faults, complementary to the type "A" faults of the ellipsoid diagram, strike between 15 degrees north and south of west and dip from 55 degrees north to vertical, with locally (in the Bralorne King vein and Pioneer Main vein), a steep reverse dip.
+These vein-filled faults, complementary to the type "A" faults of the ellipsoid diagram (fig. 5), strike between 15 degrees north and south of west and dip from 55 degrees north to vertical, with locally (in the Bralorne King vein and Pioneer Main vein), a steep reverse dip.

 The vein structures of this set appear to be all thrust or reverse faults with both vertical and horizontal components of movement.
-The horizontal component of movement for these veinfaults is between 80 and 150 feet and in all cases the displacement is left-handed.
-The vertical component of movement is not accurately measurable but is is estimated to be as a rule slightly in excess of the horizontal component.
+The horizontal component of movement for these veinfaults is between 80 and 150 feet and in all cases the displacement is lefthanded.
+The vertical component of movement is not accurately measurable but it is estimated to be as a rule slightly in excess of the hori al component.

 Extensive uniform development of slickensides and mullion structure show the hangingwall blocks to have thrust-ridden over the footwall blocks at an angle averaging 55 degrees from the horizontal.
-If the vein-filled faults of this general eastwest set are regarded as fault segments of originally single eastwest structures, now offset by the north-south fault system, then the original type "B" structures must have ranged from 2500 to over 5000 feet in length, or in other words extended across the full width of the igneous complex.
+If the vein-filled faults of this general cast-west set are regarded as fault segments of originally single east-west structures, now offset by the north-south fault system, then the original type "B" structures must have ranged from 2,500 to over 5,000 feet in length, or in other words extended across the full width of the igneous complex.